ha08625-cloud/ophthalmology_mvp/documentation/README_V3.md

 **Key work for this version:**
 - create intake layer that manages multi-episode ambiguity
+- An episode in this system represents a patient-perceived problem narrative, not a clinically validated event

 ## Design Decisions
 1. Freeze Meaning, Not Implementation